caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 ## Acknowledgments

 * Project initiation inspired by [Elements of AI: Building AI course](https://buildingai.elementsofai.com/), presented by the [University of Helsinki and Open University](https://www.helsinki.fi/en/admissions-and-education/open-university/multidisciplinary-themed-modules/artificial-intelligence-collection)

+* Prohect concept motivated by a firsthand view of how the opioid epidemic silently devastates rural families and communities.

-* Project concept inspired by state-level opioid dashboards, such as the ["Dose of Reality" Opioid Dashboard from the Washington State Department of Health Services](https://www.dhs.wisconsin.gov/opioids/dashboards.htm)
+* Dashboard idea inspired by state-level opioid dashboards, such as the ["Dose of Reality" Opioid Dashboard from the Washington State Department of Health Services](https://www.dhs.wisconsin.gov/opioids/dashboards.htm)

 * Data from [CDC](https://www.cdc.gov/overdose-prevention/about/understanding-the-opioid-overdose-epidemic.html), used under public data guidelines